 Natural gas transportation and treating.
-Our revenues related to natural gas transportation and treating increased by \$1.8 million during the year ended December 31, 2011 as compared to the year ended December 31, 2010.
-This increase was due to the sale of oil condensate from our pipeline assets during 2011, which occurs on an infrequent basis, as well as an increase in the volumes transported through our pipeline.
+Our revenues related to natural gas transportation and treating increased by \$0.5 million during the year ended December 31, 2012 as compared to the year ended December 31, 2011 and increased by \$1.8 million during the year ended December 31, 2011 as compared to the year ended December 31, 2010.
+These increases were due to the sale of oil condensate from our pipeline assets during each respective period, which occurs on an infrequent basis, as well as an increase in the volumes transported through our pipeline.